Are postpartum doulas for people with postpartum depression?

 So we just wanted to make it crystal clear.

-All mothers need support after they have a baby.
+Mothers need support after they have a baby.
 Whether it’s from their spouse, boyfriend, mother, sister, girlfriend or from a postpartum doula – all mothers need support.

 They need help with feeding the baby, taking care of siblings, making meals for the family, cleaning up around the house, laundry, grocery shopping, and more.
 Sometimes they need help emotionally recovering from a stressful birth experience, or just transitioning to life as a new mother.
 They need somebody to look after them while they look after their brand new baby who requires nearly all of what they have to give in those first few days.